EricRa/darkest-modtest/src/instructions.md

 ## Instructions

-All mod files are included in the /mod subdirectory.
+Each individual mod is contained in a separate subdirectory here.

 Installation via the Steam Workshop is recommended for most mods.